mpot05/makecode-docs/BROWSER.md

 ![autoplay popup dropdown](assets/autoplay-popup-allow.png)

 Finally, press "Save Changes".
 Everything should be ready to go.
+You can now move on to [setting up the scripts](/SCRIPTS.md).

 ## Discussion